This mid century modern home was beginning to resemble more of a “shabby chic” personality than the vibrant retro vision the homeowners desired!

-The budget was not large and we had to be creative in the approach to solving some of this kitchen’s style challenges.
+The budget for this kitchen was not large.
+Therefore, we had to be creative in the approach to solving some of this kitchen’s style challenges.
 The client wanted a sleek, modern look.
-Ok, that was half of the client!
+Okay, that was half of the client!
 The other half, the wife, preferred more a kitschy, colorful palette.
-To get the kitchen to harmonize as well as the two clients, (after I informed them I charge extra for marital counseling!) we melded sleek lines with a colorful backdrop on the walls.
+To get the kitchen to harmonize as well as the two clients, we melded sleek lines with a colorful backdrop on the walls.
 The darker stained walnut cabinets were chosen to counterbalance the intensity of the eggplant wall paint.
-We chose blizzard ceasarstone to provide a stark contrast to the dark cabinets, and coordinated the back splash with an iridescent white porcelain cut into large squares.
-Instead of a stainless “table” for the electric cook top, we opted for a less expensive laminated metal material to fabricate the legs of the cooking island.
-The opposite side houses the refrigerator, oven, microwave, and two pantries – one a good sized pantry with pullouts, and the other a shallower pantry that is home to food and overflow dishware.
-The glass in the doors mirrors the cubist glass in the front door, and the handles are classically retro in design.
-All in all, this small kitchen has a powerful presence, and the clients are happily cooking in harmony!
+We chose blizzard ceasarstone to provide a stark contrast to the dark cabinets.
+Thus, to coordinate the back splash with an iridescent white porcelain cut into large squares.
+Instead of a stainless “table” for the electric cook top, we opted for a less expensive option.
+A laminated metal material to fabricate the legs of the cooking island.
+The opposite side houses the refrigerator, oven, microwave, and two pantries.
+Thus, one a good sized pantry with pullouts, and the other a shallower pantry that is home to food and overflow dishware.
+All in all, this small kitchen has a powerful presence!
+The clients are happily cooking in harmony!

 If you loved this kitchen, check out our blog post for our Top Kitchen Design Tips!